-Use the following resources as a guide to breeding by downloading the Full Guide or by following each step for more information below.
-You may also want to view the AKC webinar on Planning Breedings: Are you ready to breed a litter?
+Use the following resources as a guide to responsible dog breeding.
+You can download the complete guide to responsible dog breeding, or follow along with each step that’s outlined below.
+You may also want to watch the AKC webinar on Planning Breedings: Are you ready to breed a litter of puppies?

 - Breed to Improve